 Anaesthesia for Circumcision

 I use a 2ml amp of 1% lignocaine plain.
 Ensuring there is NO ADRENALINE.
 You can buffer the lignocaine just prior to injection with 0.1ml of 8.4% Sodium Bicarbonate for 1 ml 1% Lignocaine.
 I use a luer lock 1ml Syringe and draw the bicarbonate first.
 The recommended maximum dose is 0.3mg per Kg eg 1.5ml of 1% lignocaine for a 5kg infant.
 However my usual dose is approx 0.5 - 0.7ml of buffered 1% lignocaine.

-I do an injection at 10 and 2 o'clock with a bleb, going through buck's fascia - the deep fascia, as the dorsal nerve is under that structure, being careful to avoid the vessels.
+I do an injection at 10 and 2 o'clock with a bleb, going through buck's fascia - the deep fascia, as the dorsal nerve supplying the glans is under that structure, being careful to avoid the vessels.
 Choose a point to inject the ring approximately 1/2 way down the shaft for maximum effect, particularly to cover pain from tying the string to the ring.

 With the common situation of rotation in the penis, the dorsal vein should be regarded as 12 o’clock, to avoid the dorsal arteries which lie either side of the vein.
 Some is injected superficial and some is just deep to the fascia.
 I also do a ventral ring about 1/2 way down the shaft to pick up the innervation from the superficial perineal nerve.
 Total dose given need not exceed about 1.0 ml of 1% lignocaine plain.